Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Robust CMDP problem

-For a given feasible vector $(z,f)$ of \eqref{robust_cmdp_with_stationary_policy}, we show in the following Lemma that each associated inner optimization problem under \eqref{general_US_combined} can be equivalently reformulated into an SOCP problem, given the following assumption. \begin{assumption} For each $s \in S$, $\gamma(s)>0. $ \end{assumption} A decision-maker may adopt this assumption when historical data indicates the system can start from any state, and it is widely reflected in studies using a uniform distribution \cite{cmdp_cost_uncertainty,erick,wiesemann2013robust}.
+Henceforth, \eqref{robust_cmdp_with_stationary_policy} refers to the problem restricted to the class of stationary policies.
+For a given feasible vector $(z,f)$ of \eqref{robust_cmdp_with_stationary_policy}, we show in the following two lemmas that its inner optimization problems under \eqref{general_US_combined} can be equivalently reformulated into SOCP problems, given the following assumption. \begin{assumption} For each $s \in S$, $\gamma(s)>0. $ \end{assumption} A decision-maker may adopt this assumption when historical data indicates the system can start from any state, and it is widely reflected in studies using a uniform distribution \cite{cmdp_cost_uncertainty,erick,wiesemann2013robust}.
 For a fixed $f \in F_S$, we recall the inner optimization problem in the first constraint of \eqref{robust_cmdp_with_stationary_policy} under \eqref{general_US_combined} as

 where $Q_f = \big( I-\alpha P_f \big)^{-1}$ and $P_f$ is a $\vert S \vert \times \vert S \vert$-dimensional matrix under $f$ whose component associated with a transition from a state $s$ to $s'$ is defined by $\displaystyle \sum_{a \in A(s) } f(s, a) {p} (s' \vert s,a) = \sum_{a \in A(s) } f(s, a) \big(\bar{p} (s' \vert s,a) + u(s' \vert s,a)\big)$. \begin{lemma} Let \Cref{assumption_positive_gamma} hold true.
 For a fixed $f \in F_S$, \eqref{Inner_opt_with_c_combined} is equivalent to the following SOCP problem.